NexGenEmb/NexGenEmb/README.md

 # 👋 Hi, I'm Koketso Gerald Moeti

-### Electrical Engineering Graduate | Embedded Systems & Automation
+### Electrical Engineering Graduate
-*Recent BEngTech Graduate from Tshwane University of Technology with a distinction in Advanced Embedded Systems and a Lean Six Sigma Yellow Belt (Cum Laude).*
+*Recent BEngTech Graduate from Tshwane University of Technology with a distinction in Advanced Embedded Systems and a Lean Six Sigma Yellow Belt .*

 ## 🔧 Technical Focus
 I build practical solutions at the intersection of hardware and software: